will-moss/isaiah/README.md

 > **Note :** Regular environment variables provided on the commandline work too

+> **Note :** Boolean values are case-insensitive, and can be represented via "ON" / "OFF" / "TRUE" / "FALSE" / 0 / 1.

 | Parameter               | Type      | Description                | Default |
 | :---------------------- | :-------- | :------------------------- | ------- |
 | `SSL_ENABLED`           | `boolean` | Whether HTTPS should be used in place of HTTP.
 When configured, Isaiah will look for `certificate.pem` and `key.pem` next to the executable for configuring SSL.
 Note that if Isaiah is behind a proxy that already handles SSL, this should be set to `false`. | False        |